Sam Whiskey: Film Rating

-The film was one of the first to have a scene cut under the newly introduced MPAA rating system.
+The film was one of the first to have a scene cut under the new MPAA rating system.
 The version submitted by director Laven to the MPAA included "a bare-from-the-waist-up shot" of Angie Dickinson.
-When faced with the prospect of an "R" rating (at the time an entirely new concept), Laven substituted a tighter shot of Dickinson from the shoulders up to avoid the "R" rating.
+When faced with the prospect of an "R" rating (at the time an entirely new concept) Laven substituted a tighter shot of Dickinson from the shoulders up to avoid the "R" rating.

 Reception

 Critical response

 Film critic Vincent Canby wrote of the film, "Comedy Westerns aren't my favorite form of entertainment and Sam Whiskey is certainly not one of the best of the breed, but its pleasures are so unexpected that they deserve some modest appreciation ...
 The movie, written by William Norton (The Scalphunters) and directed by Arnold Laven, has a kind of clumsy charm, most of it contributed by the performances of Reynolds, who bears a creepy resemblance to Marlon Brando; Miss Dickinson, and Ossie Davis and Clint Walker, who help Reynolds execute a reversal on the usual movie heist."

 More recently film critic Dennis Schwartz gave the film a mixed review, writing, "An amiable Western, whose tagline is "Don't mix with Sam Whiskey.
 It's risky!", that nevertheless proves tiresome under the belabored direction of Arnold Laven ...
 The cornball antics, the uninspired acting and the wearisome plot so slackly handled all add up leaving this dull Western in a state of mediocrity.
 This one might appeal only to die-hard fans of Reynolds."